Beginning, January 22, 2019, Judge Janis Keyser will preside over Civil Division AB.

 Division AB does NOT accept e-mail transmission of copies of motions, memoranda, proposed orders, or other correspondence.
 Exceptions may be made when the Court specifically requests such a transmittal.

-Agreed Orders / Stipulated Orders may be uploaded to the JVS system through "Online Scheduling" or submitted by e-mail to the divisional e-mail in WORD format.
+Agreed Orders / Stipulated Orders may be uploaded to the JVS system through "Online Scheduling" in WORD format.

 Attorneys should draft proposed orders promptly after a hearing or decision and the orders should fairly and adequately represent the ruling of the court.
 Attorneys should promptly provide, either orally or in writing, proposed orders to opposing counsel for approval.
 In response, opposing counsel should communicate promptly any objections to the drafting attorney.
 The drafting attorney then should promptly submit a copy of the proposed order to the court and state whether opposing counsel agrees or objects to the form of the order.
 (See Standard IV(5), The Palm Beach County Bar Association's Standards of Professional Courtesy and Civility.)